mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]switchres**

 	Enables resolution switching.
 This option is required for the **-resolution\*** options to switch resolutions in full screen mode.
-On modern video cards, there is little reason to switch resolutions unless you are trying to achieve the "exact" pixel resolutions of the original games, which requires significant tweaking.
+On modern video cards, there is little reason to switch resolutions unless you are trying to achieve the "exact" pixel resolutions of the original systems, which requires significant tweaking.
 This option is also useful on LCD displays, since they run with a fixed resolution and switching resolutions on them is just silly.
 This option does not work with **-video gdi**.
 The default is OFF (*-noswitchres*).

 Core Per-Window Options